just-buildsystem/justbuild/doc/concepts/expressions.md

    key.
-Those paths relative to the subdir are taken in canonical form; it is an error if non-trivial conflicts arise that way, i.e., if two keys that are kept normalize to the same relative path while the repsective values are different.
+Those paths relative to the subdir are taken in canonical form; it is an error if non-trivial conflicts arise that way, i.e., if two keys that are kept normalize to the same relative path while the respective values are different.

 ##### Binary functions